marithetland/AsmPipe/README.md

 * failed_sequences.txt: List of any samples that failed any stage of the pipeline
 * logs: Will contain run-logs from each tool for each sample
 * AsmPipe_date_time.csv: Overall summary report of: Species, ST, no. reads, GC%, no. contigs, largest contig, total sequence length, N50, L50 and sequence depth.

+## Detailed explanation

+* FastQC performs quality assessment of raw reads, indicating number of reads, GC%, adapter content, sequence length distribution, and more
+* TrimGalore - trims raw reads based on adapter sequences and Phred quality: trims 1 bp off 3' end of every read, removes low-quality (<Phred 20) 3' ends, removes adapter sequences and removes read-pairs if either of the reads' length is <20 bp
+* Unicycler functions as a SPAdes optimiser with short-reads only, and pilon polishing attempts to make imporvements on the genome
+* Quast quality assessment on assembly outputs the total length, GC%, number of contigs, N50, L50 and more.
+* MLST attempts to identify species and mlst based on the PubMLST schemes.
+Other tools may be needed for specification, e.g. Kleborate identifies locus variants for Klebsiella samples and separates klebsiella pneumoniae sensu lato into subspecies
+* Sequencing depth (X) - maps the reads against their assembled fasta-file to calculate the overall average depth of the genome.

+Things to check QC-wise
+* That GC% matches the sample species
+* That the total length matches the sample species
+* That you do not have a high number of contigs (ideally <700)
+* That you do not have low coverage (ideally >30X)
+* A low number og long contigs is preferable to a high number of contigs with short contigs